andycranston/ghpush/README.md

 * [Set Windows/UNIX/Linux environment variables with a password but keep the password hidden](https://github.com/andycranston/setpw)

-Here is a typical run of ghpush:
+Here is a typical run of the `ghpush` expect script:

 ```
 $ ghpush